Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/setting-up-a-persistent-volume/guide.en-gb.md

 > If you created a pod attached to a PVC and you want to delete the PVC, please note that the PVC can't be terminated while the pod is still on.
 > So please delete the pod first, then delete the PVC.

-### Example: Delete a PVC while keeping its associated resources
+### Example: Deleting a PVC while keeping its associated resources

 To illustrate how to change the reclaim policy, let's begin by creating a new PVC using the `test-pvc.yaml` file: